 The Foundation has significant investments in equity securities and nonreadily marketable investments.
-Investments are made primarily by investment managers engaged by the Foundation, and the investments are monitored by management and the Investment Committee of the Board of Directors of the Foundation.
+Investments are made primarily by investment managers engaged by the Foundation, and the investments are monitored by management and the Investment/Finance Committee of the Board of Directors of the Foundation.
 As part of the fiduciary oversight of the investments, the Foundation's portfolio has been diversified in various investment categories in accordance with the Foundation's investment policy.

-Subsequent Events: Management has evaluated subsequent events through September 28, 2022, the date the financial statements were available for issuance.
+Subsequent Events: Management has evaluated subsequent events through October 2, 2023, the date the financial statements were available for issuance, and has determined that there are no subsequent events that would require financial statement disclosure.